 Perhaps these excuses are insufficient, but India and Pakistan haven't even got them.
 India can, and therefore should, along with Pakistan, renounce nuclear weapons and the nuclear option.
 Perhaps her populace does not understand the full nature of the threat of nuclear weapons, and thus they are dancing in the streets, but I hope that her leaders do.
 However, I strongly suspect most of them are unaware of the things I have written about in this newsletter.
 Perhaps you, dear reader, will help me to educate them in this matter.

-The author is grateful for the assistance of Pamela Blockey-O'Brien and others in the research and preparation of this statement.
+The author is grateful for the assistance of the late Pamela Blockey-O'Brien and others in the research and preparation of this statement.

-For more information on the Electromagnetic Pulse (which can also be created with non-nuclear weapons) you might start with a visit to this URL (which is, actually, specifically about non-nuclear EMP devices):
+Note: Reliable information on the Electromagnetic Pulse (which can also be created with non-nuclear weapons) is very hard to find, however, here is an interesting quote (specifically about non-nuclear EMP devices but still applicable):

 Computers used in data processing systems, communications systems, displays, industrial control applications, including road and rail signalling, and those embedded in military equipment, such as signal processors, electronic flight controls and digital engine control systems, are all potentially vulnerable to the EMP effect.